DIY Battery Chargers: The Complete Guide

 Hence, the filtered 14V DC gets applied to the input pin of the IC.

-Also, you can fix the ADJ pin of the IC to the junction of the resistor, R1, and the R2 (variable resistor).
+Also, you can fix the ADJ pin of the IC to the junction of the resistor, R1, and R2 (variable resistor).
 You can also set the R2 to align with the final output voltage of the battery capacity.

 Without the RC, the circuit would perform like an LM 317 power supply where you can’t sense or control the circuit current.